1. Award details

 - BTEC Extended Diploma with grades D*D*D*

-*(UCAS tariff equivalencies are not acceptable)
+*(UCAS tariff equivalencies or combinations of qualifications are not acceptable)

 Those not eligible for this Scholarship